“The Jesus You Know” series (post #2)

 According to one reliable source, the county was home to 771 Confederate soldiers and 84 Union soldiers.
 A tax list from 1862 lists 65 slaves in the county, which indicates that slavery was an issue.
 Knowing Mitchell county people the way I do, I have no doubts that the matter of states rights was as well, but the blunt truth is that the primary state right the Confederate states fought for was the right to keep slavery legal.

 I’ve given you this brief history of my home county as a way of letting you know that I’m not some elitist from the North who doesn’t understand Southern culture or Southern religion.
-I should probably also mention that I’m currently serving as the pastor of Oak Grove Baptist Church, which is a part of the Southern Baptist Convention denomination.
+I should probably also mention that I’m currently serving as the pastor of a Baptist Church, which is a part of the Southern Baptist Convention denomination.
 Believe me, I know something about church in the south.

 I take no pleasure in reporting that professing Christians in the Confederacy used the Bible to justify slavery and convince themselves that Jesus was with their cause.
 A primary text they used to teach the racial superiority of the white man was the story of Ham’s incident with his father Noah in the days following the great flood (Genesis 9:18-27).
 As the erroneous interpretation of that story went, God spoke through Noah’s prophecy to curse Ham and decree that all of Ham’s descendants would be consigned to play the role of servants/slaves in the world.
 Some Confederate Christians even taught that God literally turned Ham into the world’s first black man.